 UVA Policy Manual

-The Upper Valley Waste Management Agency (UVA) was established by Yountville, St. Helena, Calistoga, and Napa County.
+The Upper Valley Waste Management Agency (UVA) was established in 1993 by the Town of Yountville, the City of St. Helena, the City of Calistoga, and Napa County.

 Mission Statement (From Formation Agreement): The Agency is formed for the purpose of providing coordination of economical, regional waste management services, and meeting the requirements of AB 939 (1989), The California Integrated Waste Management Act- namely to reduce the amount of “waste” currently being landfilled and instead keep valuable materials and resources within the economic cycle.